c-breiteneder/rtr-netztest-msedgedriver/readme.md

 # rtr-netztest

-Das Script von J0s3f (https://github.com/J0s3f) wurde angepasst, um den RTR Netztest (https://www.netztest.at/de/) mit den msedgedriver durchzuführen.
+I've modified the gist of J0s3f (https://github.com/J0s3f) to run the austrian RTR Netztest (https://www.netztest.at/de/) with the msedgedriver.

-Das Ergebnis des Tests wird in einer CSV-Datei gespeichert.
+After finishing the speedtest, the results will be saved in a file called results.csv

 ## Usage
 `py.exe rtr-netztest.py`